 Each year, the National Association of State Boards of Education recognizes distinguished leaders for their contributions to improving education for all children.
 Up to three “Distinguished Service” awards are given to state board members from across the country for their outstanding contributions to education.
 One additional distinguished service award is given to a student board member or member of a board’s student advisory council.
-Three awards awards are given to individuals: the “Policy Leader of the Year” and “Friend of Education” awards.
-The Awards Committee or Board of Directors may also designate a “David A. Kysilko Award” winner, an individual who has demonstrated an unwavering commitment to NASBE values and service to state boards of education.
-The award is named after David Kysilko who was a longtime employee at NASBE as director of publications and editor.
+Three awards awards are given to non-board member individuals: the “Policy Leader of the Year”, “Friend of Education,” and the “David A. Kysilko Award.”
+Criteria for each award can be found here.
 Winners are nationally recognized at NASBE’s Annual Conference each year.

-The deadline for all award submissions is May 31, 2022.
-Please contact Sharon Cannon with questions about award nominations.
+The deadline for all award submissions is June 9, 2023.
+Please contact Celina Pierrottet with questions about award nominations.

 This award recognizes the outstanding contributions to education made by state board of education members from across the country.
 NASBE members may nominate current or recently retired board members whose efforts on behalf of education are deemed to be of outstanding benefit to the quality of American education and the shaping of its future.
 Up to three awards may be given each year.